-A single deduction of \$400 is taken for any elderly or disabled family [24 CFR 5.611(a)(2)].
+A single deduction of \$525 is taken for any elderly or disabled family [24 CFR 5.611(a)(2)].
 An elderly family is a family whose head, spouse, co-head, or sole member is 62 years of age or older, and a disabled family is a family whose head, spouse, co-head, or sole member is a person with disabilities [24 CFR 5.403].

 6-II.D.
-MEDICAL EXPENSES DEDUCTION [24 CFR 5.611(a)(3)(i)]
+HEALTH AND MEDICAL CARE EXPENSES DEDUCTION [24 CFR 5.611(a)(3)(i)]

-Unreimbursed medical expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed three percent of annual income.
+Unreimbursed medical expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed ten percent of annual income.

 The medical expense deduction is permitted only for families in which the head, spouse, or cohead is at least 62 or is a person with disabilities.
-If a family is eligible for a medical expense deduction, the medical expenses of all family members are counted [VG, p.
+If a family is eligible for a medical expense deduction, the health and medical care expenses of all family members are counted [VG, p.
 28].